pantheon-systems/documentation/source/content/guides/platform-considerations/04-files-directories.md

 - Drupal sites can use a module such as [S3 File System](https://www.drupal.org/project/s3fs).
 - WordPress sites can use plugins such as [S3 Uploads](https://github.com/humanmade/S3-Uploads) or [WP Offload Media](https://deliciousbrains.com/wp-offload-media/).

-Be aware, even when using an external CDN to host files, you cannot upload files over 100MB through the CMS.
-Upload these files directly to the CDN (here's Amazon's documentation for [uploading to an S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html)).
+You cannot upload files over 100MB through the CMS even when using an external CDN to host files.
+You can upload these files directly to the CDN.
+Refer to Amazon's documentation for [uploading to an S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html) for more information.

-See our documentation for [Drupal](/drupal-s3) and [WordPress](/wordpress-s3) for more information about integrating S3 with your Pantheon site.
+You can also refer to our documentation for [Drupal](/drupal-s3) and [WordPress](/wordpress-s3) for more information about integrating S3 with your Pantheon site.

 ### Upload Speed